The character of the total power operation: Introduction

-for all $m>0$.
+defined for all $m>0$.
 These maps are quite mysterious and notoriously difficult to compute, see~\cite{rezkpowerops}.
-At height $2$ they have been explicitly determined for $X$ a point and $m = 2,3$, see~\cite{rezkpowercalc, zhupo}.
+At height $2$, $\Po_m$ has been explicitly determined for $X$ a point when $p=2$ and $m = 2$ and when $p=3$ and $m=3$, see~\cite{rezkpowercalc, zhupo}.
 Above height $2$ there have been no explicit computations.
-Many of the most important operations on $\E$ including the Adams operations, Hecke operations, and logarithm~\cite{logarithmic} can be built out of the total power operations using various simplifications of $\Po_m$.
-A useful variant of $\Po_m$ is given by restricting along the diagonal $X \lra{} X^{m}$, producing a map
+Many of the most important operations on $\E$, including the Adams operations, Hecke operations, and the logarithm~\cite{logarithmic}, can be built out of the total power operations using various simplifications of $\Po_m$.

+A useful simplification of $\Po_m$ is obtained as the restriction of the total power operation along the diagonal $X \lra{} X^{m}$.
+This produces a map